Henriëtte Bosmans: Career

+Francis Koene and Henriëtte Bosmans, 1922.
+Jacob Merkelbach, Leiden University Library, Prentenkabinet.

 Bosmans debuted as a concert pianist in 1915 in Utrecht.
 She performed throughout Europe with among others Pierre Monteux, Willem Mengelberg and Ernest Ansermet.
 She gave 22 concerts with the Concertgebouw Orchestra alone between 1929 and 1949.
 She played her Concertino for piano and orchestra at a concert in Geneva in 1929.
 In 1940, her Concertstuk for violin and orchestra was performed in concert by the Cincinnati Symphony Orchestra, with soloist Ruth Posselt, who took it up again the following year with the Boston Symphony Orchestra.

 Because her mother was Jewish, Bosmans was under the scrutiny of authorities during the German occupation, and by 1942 she could no longer perform on public stages in the Netherlands.
 Her aged mother was arrested and deported, but Bosmans and others intervened to rescue her from further detention.
 Unable to work as a musician, and needing to care for her mother through wartime famine and other dangers, Bosmans focused again on composing.
 One of her songs, Daar komen de Canadezen ("Here come the Canadians") "became an anthem of liberation" as the war ended and Allied soldiers arrived in the Netherlands.

 After the war, Bosmans published her compositions.
-She wrote a series of songs for her close friend, French mezzo-soprano Noémie Pérugia, between 1949 and 1952.
+She wrote a series of songs for her partner, French mezzo-soprano Noémie Pérugia, between 1949 and 1952.
 She was knighted in 1951, a member of the Royal Order of Orange-Nassau.